-At Atlanta Family Dentistry, we love root canals because they save teeth and get patients out of pain.
-Unfortunately, they have one of the worst reputations out of all the procedures done in dentistry.
-Read more to find out how this is an outdated and often inaccurate perception of a procedure that can treat a toothache and make sure that tooth stays in your mouth.
-If you think you may need a root canal, give us a call to schedule a consultation today:
+Unfortunately, root canals have one of the worst reputations out of all the procedures done in dentistry.
+Read more to find out why reputation is due to outdated and inaccurate information.
+Root canals can treat a toothache and make sure that a hurting tooth stops hurting and gets to stay in your mouth.
+If you think you may need a root canal, give us a call to schedule today:

 What is a root canal?

 “Root canal” can mean both a part of a tooth and a treatment for that tooth.
 The root canal is the inside of the tooth where the nerve and blood vessels are located.
 This area is also called the pulp of the tooth.
 If it becomes infected through a crack or cavity, it can cause extreme pain and can spread through the root of the tooth to the jaw and even to the rest of the body.
 Root canal treatment or root canal therapy is used to clear this infection.

 The first part of a root canal treatment is getting you completely numb.
 After the tooth is fully asleep, the dentist creates a small hole through the chewing surface of the tooth with a drill and uses that hole to access the pulp of the tooth.
 Using a variety of instruments and disinfectant solutions, the infected pulp is completely disinfected and removed and replaced with a biocompatible filling material.

 Depending on how bad your infection is, the dentist may put medicine in the tooth after the initial cleaning and complete the filling at a later date after your body has had a bit more time to clear the infection.